 Deciding between Munich's rich variety of areas and suburbs can be tough for new arrivals.
-The neighbourhood that expats choose to live in will depend on factors like their budget, proximity to their workplace and good schools, as well as the availability of amenities.
+The neighbourhood that expats choose to live in will depend on factors such as their budget, proximity to their workplace and good schools, as well as the availability of amenities.

 Haidhausen is a trendy area that's popular with a younger crowd.
 The area is close to the city centre but its buildings have a rural character.
 Weisenburger Platz and Pariser Platz are mainstays of local pub culture.
 Expats who enjoy an active lifestyle will be able to jog, cycle or stroll along the Isar River which cuts through the area.
 It's well served by public transport, making it easy to get around Munich.

-This is a very desirable neighbourhood in Munich due to its location close to the city centre.
+This is a highly desirable neighbourhood in Munich due to its location close to the city centre.
 Residents have access to great shopping facilities and lots of social amenities such as nightclubs, bars and sports centres.
-The U-Bahn connections close to the area make it easy to get around and residents have very little need for a car.
-The demand for rental property in Maxvorstadt is high and therefore housing prices have been driven up, making the area only accessible to a select few.
+The U-Bahn connections close to the area make it easy to get around, and residents have little need for a car.
+The demand for rental property in Maxvorstadt is high and therefore housing prices have been driven up, making the area only affordable for a select few.
 The types of expats that live here tend to be single executives earning good salaries.

 Property in Bogenhausen is more affordable than in areas closer to the city centre.
 But its housing is still of an excellent standard and expats benefit from being a little bit removed from the bustle of city life.
 Expats living in Bogenhausen can enjoy the tranquillity that comes from living close to the Isar River and the English garden.
 The area is well-connected thanks to the U-Bahn and S-Bahn, and residents are just a short commute from the city.
 The area is popular with family-oriented expats.